Close

 In the winter, some parts of Italy are lucky enough to get a dusting of snow and a collection of cold, clear days when all you need are a jacket and sunglasses.
 It’s the perfect weather to explore in, and then curl up with a glass of vin brulé, Italian style mulled wine.

-Venice
+Venice in Winter

 One of the most northern coastal cities of Italy, Venice is otherworldly in the winter.
 The many attractions and sights are quieter, and the air much clearer than during the hot, humid summer months.

-Naples
+Naples in Winter

 Italy is a predominantly Christian country and Christmas is a big thing here.
 But nowhere is that truer than in Naples.
 One of the most beautiful and atmospheric places to spend time in winter, Naples has to be seen to be believed.

 Explore the many scene maker’s workshops, and stop in at any of the many Christmas markets.
-You could also explore the many castles and palaces of this ancient city, and tour nearby Mount Vesuvius and the ruined city of Pompeii.
+You could also explore the many castles and palaces of this ancient city, and tour nearby Tour of Mount Vesuvius and the ruined city of Pompeii.

-The Dolomites
+The Dolomites in Winter

 Not much for snowsports?
 Cortina D’Ampezzo is known for its incredible shopping and the whole region is a food lover’s paradise.
 And you don’t even have to stay there to enjoy it.
 Head out to Cortina on a day trip from Venice and explore visit San Candido and Lake Braies.